Action item 11.8

-A Strategic Regional Environmental and Baseline Assessment (SREBA) Framework has been developed.
+The Strategic Regional and Environmental Baseline Assessment (SREBA) Framework was released in July 2020.
 The consultation draft was available for public comment from 9 December 2019 to 28 February 2020.
-This framework includes the requirement to undertake a cultural impact assessment of areas that require a SREBA and can be found here .
+This framework includes the requirement to undertake a cultural impact assessment of areas that require a SREBA.

 As part of the SREBA studies, the Cultural Impact Assessment requires consultation with land councils, AAPA and affected Aboriginal people and will be undertaken in the Beetaloo Sub-Basin.